DopplerUniversity/yodaspeak/docs/deploying-render.md

 # Deploying on Render

 Follow these instructions to get YodaSpeak running on Render as a web application.
-Note that this app is free to deploy as part of the initial 7 day trial.

 ## Configuring Doppler